NabailAzhiim/YonedaRRE/README.md

 # Overview

 YonedaRRE is a Github repository that provides the source code of the "Study on the Anomalous ”Yoneda” Reflection Below Specular Reflection in Highly Absorptive X-Ray Regimes" paper.
 This repository consists of three main notebooks.
-"Generates-Data.ipynb" and "Generate-Figures.ipnyb" are used the reproduce all data and figures presented in the paper.
-RRE.ipynb is general code that can be modified to do the similar calculations for any other material, provided that its refractive index data has been retrieved from The Center of X-Ray Optics (CXRO) website.
+[Generate-Data.ipynb](https://github.com/NabailAzhiim/YonedaRRE/blob/main/Generate-Data.ipynb) and [Generate-Figures.ipynb](https://github.com/NabailAzhiim/YonedaRRE/blob/main/Generate-Figures.ipynb) are used the reproduce all data and figures presented in the paper.
+[RRE.ipnyb](https://github.com/NabailAzhiim/YonedaRRE/blob/main/RRE.ipynb) is general code that can be modified to do the similar calculations for any other material, provided that its refractive index data has been retrieved from The Center of X-Ray Optics (CXRO) website.

 # Requirements